Vietnamese people in Germany: Arrival of the boat people

 The Vietnamese community in West Germany consists of refugees from the Vietnam War.
-The first of the boat people who fled the country after the liberation of Saigon via the South China Sea to Malaysia, where they were denied entry, consisting of 208 families totalling 640 individuals who had fled on board the Hai Hong, arrived in Hanover on 3 December 1978 by plane, after Lower Saxony became the first state to accept Vietnamese refugees.
+The first of the boat people who fled the country after the fall of Saigon via the South China Sea to Malaysia, where they were denied entry, consisting of 208 families totalling 640 individuals who had fled on board the Hai Hong, arrived in Hanover on 3 December 1978 by plane, after Lower Saxony became the first state to accept Vietnamese refugees.
 Many of them fled Vietnam on small fishing boats with the hope of getting rescued by foreign ships.
 The Cap Anamur was the most notable rescue ship from West Germany during the Crisis, funded mainly by donations, the ship saved over 10,375 people by the end of the 13th rescue mission which is also the last one in 1986.
 People without family members overseas or with fully unified families rescued by West German ships were forced to seek refuge in West Germany.
 Many refused and wanted to go to the US instead, but were denied.
 None spoke German at the time of their arrival.